 Psychologists have found similar effects for a variety of stimuli, including paintings, abstract figures, colors, and flavors of food.
 In fact, you may have noticed this effect first-hand: if you’ve commuted daily on a bus or train, you probably found yourself feeling more of a bond with the people you saw regularly, compared to strangers who show up unexpectedly.

 How can travel managers encourage familiarity?
 Consider rewarding employees for simply using the system.
-You could offer meaningful rewards for first-time trials, follow up with a larger reward for the tenth trip, and add a blockbuster reward for twenty-five uses.
+You can offer meaningful rewards when employees are first onboarded, for instance.

-By the twenty-fifth trip, employees will be comfortable with the new program.
+By the time employees are taking their twenty-fifth trips, they will be comfortable with the new program.
 Research suggests they will be far more likely to continue using the program.
 Additionally, you’ll have added a new motivator: they’ll associate using the system with getting rewards, even if the initial reward program has ended.
 You’ll also be building trust as some employees become eligible to redeem rewards and enjoy the benefits.

 Anyone learning a new system must master a learning curve.
 For the most part, options requiring less effort will be vastly preferred over those requiring greater effort.
 However, the promise of a reward enters into the mix.
 That’s why you’ll see people voluntarily expend effort to run marathons and climb mountains — they’re calculating the good feelings they’ll experience as a reward.

 For travel managers, the solution seems clear.
 First, make the system easy to use.
-A good UX (User Experience) designer can create a user-friendly environment.
 Employees shouldn’t have to hunt around the website for a button to take them where they want to go.

 Implementing a travel policy often requires employees to use new tools and procedures.
 Behavioral economics can explain why many employees resist using these tools.
 In particular, you can anticipate the status quo bias emerging as you introduce employees to a new program.